jasonhemann/21FA-CS3800/_hw/homework7.md

 it is *not* guaranteed to terminate.
 You'll have to write your `run` program so that it will terminate when it can.

-Clever improvement!
 We will also have you optionally take a maximum number, an upper bound, for the number of transitions to make (in any individual path, so non-deterministically trying each of 5 different choices from state A only counts as one in each of those individual paths).
 So if your machine accepts within $n$ steps, you `accept`.
 If your PDA finitely halts for all paths through the machine and none of the paths through that machine accept, or none of the paths through the machine accept within $n$ steps, reject.

-Unless we give you that upper bound, we will have to be careful to only ask you to output `reject` when the PDA we give you finitely halts for all paths through the machine.

-Your task is to accept, or when possibly reject, a string in
-$\Sigma^{*}$.

-Again, we ask you to reject only when we provide you an upper bound, or when we provide you a PDA that is guaranteed to terminate for all paths through the machine.
+Your task is to accept a string in $\Sigma^{\*}$ when that string is in the language of the machine.
+If we give you that upper bound, `reject` when the PDA we give you does not accept within the maximum number of steps.
+Further, when the PDA we give you is a decider, your implementation should also reject a string in $\Sigma^{\*}$ when that string is not in the language of the machine.
+Because of exponential blow-up, we will only exercise this latter capacity on small examples.

-### NB.
-Characterizing such PDAs isn't as simple as "no epsilon-push loops."
+Characterizing the PDAs that are deciders isn't as simple as "no epsilon-push loops"---consider other loops for instance, that repeatedly push and pop the same symbol.

 **Your Tasks**

-* Given a string in $\Sigma^{*}$, decide if the string is in the language of the machine.
+* Given a string in $\Sigma^{\*}$, accept if the string is in the language of the machine, reject if the string is not accepted within a given bound, or if the machine is a decider, reject if the string is not in the language of the machine.

 Your solution will be tested as follows: